Principles of Colorimetry and Spectrophotometry in Chemistry

 Basic Concepts

-When light strikes a molecule, some of the energy of the light is absorbed by the molecule, causing the molecule to excite to a higher energy level.
-The amount of light absorbed depends on the wavelength of the light, the chemical structure of the molecule, and the concentration of the molecule in the sample.
+When light strikes a molecule, some of the light's energy is absorbed by the molecule, causing it to excite to a higher energy level.
+The amount of light absorbed depends on the wavelength of the light, the molecule's chemical structure, and its concentration in the sample.

-The transmittance of light is the ratio of the amount of light that is transmitted through a sample to the amount of light that is incident on the sample.
-The transmittance of light is typically measured using a spectrophotometer.
+The transmittance of light is the ratio of the amount of light transmitted through a sample to the amount of light incident on the sample.
+Transmittance is typically measured using a spectrophotometer.

-Absorbance is a measure of the amount of light that is absorbed by a sample.
+Absorbance is a measure of the amount of light absorbed by a sample.
 Absorbance is calculated using the following equation:

 where: